Ericsson/dataplanebook/_sources/stats/stats.rst.txt

 thread` wanting to reset all, or a subset of, the statistics would:

 1. Acquire the statistics lock
-2. Optionally read out the pre-reset state of the statistics
+2. Optionally read out state of the statistics (prior to reset)
 3. Store zeros to the counter variables
 4. Release the statistics lock